Avitalrosner/avitalrosner.github.io/README.md

 I love looking at cool phenomenas through different microscopes:
 ## Isn't it amazing?
 ![confetti mice](https://neurophilosophy.files.wordpress.com/2007/10/brainbow-hippocampus.jpg)
+In the above you can appreciate the cool “Brainbow” technology, it enable great advances in imaging by exploiting the Cre/lox system to randomly assign each cell a unique combination of red, yellow and blue fluorescent proteins.
 (Copyright © Mo Costandi 2006-2021)